ejgallego/coq-serapi/README.md

  - **[done]** Basic Sentence splitting `(Parse string))`, retuns the loc of the end of the sentence.
  - **[done]** Basic completion-oriented Search support `(Query () Names)`
  - **[partial]** Print Grammar tactic. `(Query ...
 (Tactics))`.
-   Still we need to decide on
+   Still we need to decide on:
+   `Coq.Init.Notations.instantiate` vs `instantiate`, the issue of `Nametab.shortest_qualid_of_global` is a very sensible one for IDEs
  - Implement Locate -> "file name where the object is defined".
-   `Coq.Init.Notations.instantiate` vs `instantiate`, the issue of `Nametab.shortest_qualid_of_global` is a very sensible one for IDEs
  - Better command line parsing (`Cmdliner`, `Core` ?)

 _Version 0.03_: